-Paul Feig is being courted to direct and produce a “Ghostbusters” comedy reboot.
+Paul Feig is being courted to direct and produce a “Ghostbusters” femme reboot.

 Feig is not helming “Ghostbusters 3″ or another sequel, in any sense of the word, as has been incorrectly reported.